qiime/Topiary-Explorer/user_guide/source/index.rst

 Citing TopiaryExplorer
 ======================

 TopiaryExplorer is currently under review.
-In the meantime please cite TopiaryExplorer using the URL: `http://topiaryexplorer.sourceforge.net/ <http://topiaryexplorer.sourceforge.net/>`_.
+In the meantime please cite TopiaryExplorer with the following reference:

+TopiaryExplorer: An application for connecting large phylogenetic trees to environmental metadata; Meg Pirrung, Ryan Kennedy, J. Gregory Caporaso and Rob Knight; Under review (2011).

+Contact gregcaporaso@gmail.com with questions about citing TopiaryExplorer.